-There may be questions relating to finding meaning, especially when faced with a serious illness.
+There may be questions relating to finding meaning, especially when faced with a serious illness or approaching the end of one’s life.
 Questions may arise which can feel difficult and complex.

 Some people find it helpful to explore their anxieties or fears about what happens when they die, or after death, and ease these worries through sharing them.

 Our chaplains are trained, sensitive listeners who can give you time and space to explore these difficult questions in a safe and comfortable environment.
 We support people in person, on the phone, or via video conferencing software such as zoom.